feldroy/pad/specification.md

 - Based off the textual TUI
 - Runs in the shell
-- Filebrowser on the left that can be opened or closed by toggling cmd-b
+- Filebrowser that can be opened or closed with cmd-b
 - Filesearch can be done by toggling cmd-p
 - Files can be saved with cmd-s
-- Text editor on the right for files that have been opened.
+- Text editor for files that have been opened.
 - Has code highlighting for the file that is opened, for things like Python and Javascript, but can be expanded to more
 - Highlighted text can be copied (cmd-c) and pasted (cmd-v)